larsks/direwolf-docs/user-guide.md

 sudo yum install libgps-devel
 ```

-Failure to install the libasound2-dev  (or alsa-lib-devel) package will result in the compile error, `audio.c…: fatal error: alsa/asoundlib.h:  No such file or directory.`
+Failure to install the libasound2-dev  (or alsa-lib-devel) package will result in the compile error, `audio.c...: fatal error: alsa/asoundlib.h:  No such file or directory.`

 The libudev-dev (or libudev-devel) package contains /usr/include/libudev.h.
 This is required for using the USB audio GPIO pins for PTT.